Y0Coss/docs-fork/pages/web_cloud/web_hosting/ssl_custom/guide.en-gb.md

 > If you encounter the error `error check SAN from certificate`, this is due to at least one of the following two situations:
 >
 > - At least one domain/subdomain name declared in your SSL certificate does not point to your web hosting plan’s IP address.
-> - At least one domain name/subdomain declared in your SSL certificate is not declared in the `Multisite` tab of your web hosting plan.
+> - At least one domain name/subdomain declared in your SSL certificate is not declared on one of your web hosting websites.
 >
 > Refer to our guides “[Hosting multiple websites on your web hosting plan](/pages/web_cloud/web_hosting/multisites_configure_multisite)” and “[Editing an OVHcloud DNS zone](/pages/web_cloud/domains/dns_zone_edit)” to resolve this situation.